TejBhat/TejBhat/README.md

 ## About Me

-I like to walk, think, code
+I like to Walk, Think, Code

 ## My Skills